ia-toki/tcframe/web/docs/topic-guides/11-grading.md

 ./runner
 ```

-Then, you can "grade" a solution, by executing:
+Then, to grade a solution, run:

 ```
 ./runner grade [--solution=<solution-command>]